 If the part you’re designing will come into contact with food, it likely needs to conform to the FDA’s Title 21 CFR regulations.
 If the part you’re designing will be used in aircraft, it likely needs to comply with the FAA’s FAR 25 flammability requirements.
 And there are a whole host of other requirements relevant to specific industries and uses.
 It’s worth considering these at the beginning of the design process since they can affect your choice of material, as well as other considerations.

 Wrapping It All Up

-This may seem like quite a bit to consider before you even open up AutoCAD and begin designing a custom plastic part, but if you start with good answers to these questions, you’l likely avoid having to backtrack later on.
-And of course, if you ever need help with the design or engineering of a custom plastic part, our experts are only a phone call (or email) away.
+This may seem like quite a bit to consider before you even open up AutoCAD and begin designing a custom plastic part, but if you start with good answers to these questions, you’ll likely avoid having to backtrack later on.
+And of course, if you ever need help with the design or engineering of a custom plastic part, contact our experts via phone or email.